Andy Dunn: Guideshops

 In 2011, the company invented a new retail model: apparel stores as fit-to-ship showrooms.
-The innovation resulted from an experiment in the lobby of the company's headquarters in the Flatiron District of New York.
-The stores enabled the company to deliver long-tail assortment of size, color, pattern and fit without having to stock inventory.
-The small footprint stores are called Guideshops, and are an innovation made possible because the core engine of distribution for the brand is on the web.
-Without inventory in the store, the company's associates, the Guides, are able to focus on customer service.
-As of 2019, the company had 65 Guideshops.

-Investors

-The company raised over $100 million in venture capital from investors including Lightspeed, Accel, Forerunner, and Nordstrom.
-The founding angel investors in the company are Joel Peterson and Andy Rachleff.
-Lightspeed and Accel co-led the Series A round.
-At exit, the Board included Jeremy Liew from Lightspeed, Sameer Gandhi from Accel, and Kirsten Green from Forerunner.

 Red Swan

 In 2011 Dunn cofounded the angel investment firm, Red Swan, which is focused on investing in consumer retail and consumer internet companies.

-Education

-Dunn graduated from Northwestern University in 2000 with a bachelor's degree in economics and history.
-He earned his M.B.A. from Stanford Graduate School of Business in 2007.

 Personal life

 Dunn grew up in Chicago alongside his sister, Monica Royer, founder of Monica + Andy.
 His mom, Usha Ahuja Dunn, is an immigrant from India and his father, Charles Dunn, is the author of The Nurse and the Navigator, a World War II memoir of the wartime romance of his parents.

 In 2017, Dunn married Manuela Zoninsein, a Brazilian immigrant and sustainability entrepreneur.
 Dunn and Zoninsein live in Chicago.